ambitioninc/django-dynamic-db-router/README.rst

 - Using ``in_database`` as a function decorator.
 - Read and write protection controls.
-- Creating temporary database configurations dynamically.
+- Load database configurations dynamically for the lifetime of the context manager.

 For more information, and complete API documentation, see the docs, linked below.